Epik-Whale463/narrative-transformation-engine/DESIGN.md

 # How I Built This

-# Narrative Transformation: Legal Edition
+# Narrative Transformation:

-**Architectural Approach:** This treats narrative transformation as a **state machine engineering problem**, not a prompt engineering task.
+**Architectural Approach:** I treated narrative transformation as a **state machine engineering problem**, not a prompt engineering task.
 I use deterministic constraints validated by graph topology and vector math, rather than relying on probabilistic prompt compliance (hoping an LLM respects JSON schema).

 - **NetworkX DAGs** enforce narrative causality (topological sort prevents temporal paradoxes like "returning a ring before receiving it")
 - **FAISS + all-MiniLM-L6-v2** retrieve world rules by embedding similarity instead of static context dumping